morgan-bradford/Active-Directory-Lab/README.md

 <br />
 <br />
 To identitfy the Internet Network Interface Card(NIC) and the Interal NIC. <br/>
-Rigth click the first Ethernet. <br/>
+Right click the first Ethernet. <br/>
 Select "Status". <br/>
 Select "Details". <br/>
 This will be our Internet NIC due to the "10.0.2.15" IP Address. <br/>